A Long and Colorful History

 Located in Seattle’s vibrant Columbia City neighborhood, Seattle Home Maternity Service was co-founded in 1980 by midwives Marge Mansfield and Suzy Myers.
 They began their training together in 1975 as part of a women’s community health center in Seattle.

 With physician supervision, their group attended more than 250 births over the following three years.
 Recognizing the need for formal education and licensure, they co-founded Seattle Midwifery School (SMS) in 1978, and both served at times as active faculty, staff, and board members over the following 35+ years.
 In 2009, SMS merged with Bastyr University and became the Department of Midwifery, remaining an internationally recognized model for midwifery and doula education.
-Suzy has left clinical care and is now Chair of this department.
+Suzy left clinical care to serve as Chair of the Department of Midwifery until her retirement in 2018.
+Marge retired from a full career of advocacy, education, and clinical practice in the summer of 2019.

-Over the past thirty years both Marge and Suzy have played a variety of other key roles in the development of midwifery locally and nationally.
+Over the past forty years both Marge and Suzy have played a variety of other key roles in the development of midwifery locally and nationally.